lhnaseeb63/learning/Angular CC/README.md

 - npm install -g @angular/cli
 - download the folder
 - cd into 'angular-cc'
+- run 'npm start' in a terminal
-- run ng run server in the terminal
+- run ng run server in another terminal
 - open 'http://localhost:4200/' in your browser

 <h3>Include Credits</h3>